pranav-2410/practicingGitHub/README.md

 # practicingGitHub
-its  a repo just to practice
+It's  a repo just to practice
+This will be my first commit, let's see.